County of Alameda

 • Evaluate the effectiveness of technical and administrative personnel.

-• Effectively communicate the policies and programs of the Public Works Agency and its departments before individuals and groups.
+• Effectively communicate the policies and programs of the Public Works Agency and its departments before employees and groups.

 • Balance competing interests in a regulatory and political environment.